StevenTammen/StevenTammen.github.io/pages/being-opinionated.md

 ### Having Strong Opinions Encourages You To Ditch Subjectivism

 In our postmodern western society, it is popular practice to pretend not to have opinions to avoid treading on the feelings of others.
-The problem with this is that creates a society more interested in preserving cetain demographics' fabricated cultural narratives than in figuring out what is actually true.
+The problem with this is that it creates a society more interested in preserving a facade of politeness than in figuring out what is actually true.

 For example, we are taught in diversity classes that all cultures are equally valuable and should be respected.
 The problem is, this is objectively false.
 Cultures in which women are strictly property -- those in which they can be raped, trafficked, and sold into prostitution without consequence to the male perpetrators because of cultural mores -- these are inferior cultures.
 It boggles my mind that people don't get this.